coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 There is a link to a diagram at the top of this file.

 ## Z-Fiilters: The subjects
+This is the key piece that finds new subjects in the firehose.

 ### JSON Tweet to CSV Tweet Parser
 This component parses the original compressed JSON files into a more compact and easily parsed CSV representation.